floswald/NumericalMethods/website/lecture2.md

     * Now what?
 3. What do other open source languages do here?
     * `R`: nothing.
 You install whichever version you want and hope it all works.
 Latest versions is a good idea.
     * `python`: versioning problem comes even before packages!
-Python 2.7 incompativel with python 3.6.
+Python 2.7 incompatibel with python 3.6.
 So we have *virtual environments* for different python versions
         * It can get complicated [really easily](https://github.com/econ-ark/KrusellSmith/issues/3).
 4. What is an _environment_
     * It's like a box inside which a certain set of versions can be assumed.